 1. Get outdoors to find inspiration

-Sometimes it helps to just get away from your desk.
+Sometimes it helps to just get away from that desk in your student room.
 Embarking on a picturesque walk in nature or exploring a new area can help you de-stress while stimulating your mind.
 In a 2012 study, neuroscientist David Strayer found that backpackers were 50% more creative after spending times on a hiking trail.
 If it worked for the likes of Wordsworth and Turner why not give it a go?

 2. Pick Up A Camera

 This one’s especially useful to those studying an art-based subject and also goes hand in hand with the first tip.
 Snapping pictures of interesting places or objects you’ve come across can allow you to later reflect on the pictures and find inspiration.
 For example, your photograph may have captured an intricate pattern that could instigate a painting.